-All patients registered at the surgery have a named doctor who has overall responsibility for your care and support.
-If you choose to see another doctor at the surgery you are entirely free to go on doing so exactly as before.
+All patients registered at the surgery have a named doctor although you can choose to see any doctor at the surgery.

 We welcome new patients who live within our practice area.